TH-Programming/ccprocessor/ReadMe.md

 A) Providing arguments manually
 1. Type "./main.rb"
-2. Type as many program commands as needed, pressing "enter" between each command"
+2. Type as many program commands as needed, pressing "enter" between each command
 3. Press CTRL + D when finished entering commands and the program will run.

 B) Providing arguments from a .txt file